weaponsforge/quartz-notes/content/notes/Obsidian/Using Obsidian.md

 ---
 ## About

-This Obsidian usage notes carry on from [[Getting Started With Obsidian]].
+This Obsidian usage notes carry on from [[Getting Started with Obsidian]].

 ## Using Obsidian